Last Updated on April 2, 2023

 This article is a work in progress.
 I will be adding new books whenever I have time.
 If you have suggestions for other drawing books that you have found useful in the studying or teaching of high school Art, please leave a comment below and I will investigate adding them to this list!

-Amiria has been an Art & Design teacher and a Curriculum Co-ordinator for seven years, responsible for the course design and assessment of student work in two high-achieving Auckland schools.
+Amiria was a Faculty Curriculum Co-ordinator for many years, responsible for the course design and assessment of student work in two Auckland schools.
 She has a Bachelor of Architectural Studies, Bachelor of Architecture (First Class Honours) and a Graduate Diploma of Teaching.
-Amiria is a CIE Accredited Art & Design Coursework Assessor.
+Amiria is a CIE Accredited Art & Design and Design & Technology Coursework Assessor.
+She now teaches Art, Design & Technology at ACG Parnell College.